 History of St. Ann Cemetery

 The cemetery is a beautiful, quiet place located on Beechwood Avenue, less than a mile from St. Ann Church.
-There are benches surrounding a grotto depicting the cruciﬁed Jesus drawing a visitor to prayer.
-It is at this grotto that Masses have been celebrated on All Souls Day and the graves blessed.
+There are benches surrounding a grotto depicting the cruciﬁed Jesus, drawing a visitor to prayer.
+It is at this grotto that Masses are celebrated on All Souls Day and the graves blessed.

 Catholic cemeteries exist because of our belief in the resurrection of the body, in some shape or form, at the end of time.
 Just as the human body deserves to be treated with respect and dignity in life, so it should be treated in death.
 This is holy ground.